MicrosoftDocs/customer-voice/fp-docs/get-started.md

 3. Enter your email address and follow the wizard to complete the sign-up process.

    > [!NOTE]
-   > - A work or school account is required for trying the Forms Pro preview.
+   > - A work or school account is required for trying Forms Pro.
    > - Users who participated in the Microsoft Forms Pro public preview program are automatically converted into the 30-day trial until July 30, 2019.

 ### Opt out of trial